polyend/TrackerBetaTesting/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 assignees: ""
 ---
+## Hi, sorry you had trouble!

+### Steps to reproduce

 Please describe the steps to reproduce the bug.
+Tell us what you noticed happening and what you expected to happen instead.

+### Attachments and links

-Sometimes, the best way is to record a short video and/or attach the project and provide links.
+Often the best way to show the problem is to record a short video, attach the Tracker project you were working on, and provide links.
-Both need to be on external service (please use the one that does not delete files after short time).

-Additional questions to answer:
-Does this bug happen every time or just once?
+Pro-tip: You can drag and drop images and `.zip` files directly to the edit box when writing your bug reports.
+Videos are too big as attachments, you will have to use an external service for this and provide us links.
+Please don't use services that delete files after short periods of time.

+### Other important information

+* How often does this bug happen? (every time, often, "it only happened once")

-Does this bug happen in previous firmware versions?
+* Does this bug happen in previous firmware versions?

-Does this bug happen in every project?
+* Does this bug happen in every project?